top of page

 Directions for Calls: See link for phone numbers to key Republican House members here.
 Refer the legislator to the email you just sent them .
 Use the Talking Points below for reference.
 Pick one or more.
 Consider using your own words.
 If a machine answers, please leave a message.
 Talking Points Contributions by foreign nationals - There should be no exceptions to the definition of foreign nationals. - Foreign nationals should not be allowed to contribute money to

-NCEIT Suggestions to Fix the Deficiencies to H958 PCS
+NCEIT Suggestions to Fix the Deficiencies to Election Law Changes H958 PCS

 RRC Rules Review NCSBE 2025 Plan of Review